Story at a glance:

 The 7 Principles of Sustainable Design

-It also means making sure that the right insulation is used and that windows are sealed properly—both of which help maintain a consistent indoor temperature.
+It also means making sure the right insulation is used and that windows are sealed properly—both of which help maintain a consistent indoor temperature.

-Indoor Environmental Quality
+5. Improved Indoor Environmental Quality

-As previously mentioned, a healthy indoor environment is another integral component of sustainable design, especially when it comes to the occupant’s exposure to toxic chemicals.
+A healthy indoor environment is another integral component of sustainable design, especially when it comes to the occupant’s exposure to toxic chemicals.
 A healthy indoor space goes hand-in-hand with the use of eco-friendly materials, which typically produce lower levels of VOCs than traditional building materials.

 Green buildings also seek to provide comfort and bolster productivity—both of which may be achieved by maximizing daylight and ensuring that the building’s layout effectively uses natural ventilation to maintain a pleasant micro-climate.